 Santarcangelo Festival, dedicated to contemporary theatre, dance and performative arts, is one of the most important Italian festivals, as well as the oldest and most long-lasting, it was founded in 1971.
-Since 2017 curator Eva Neklyaeva runs the Festival in collaboration with Lisa Gilardino.
+Since 2017 curator Eva Neklyaeva runs the Festival with the co-direction of Lisa Gilardino.

 Artistic direction: Piero Patino